Nathanael-Batman/Nathanael-Batman/README.md

 - 👀 I’m interested in HTML , CSS and JS.
 - 🌱 I’m currently learning HTML.
 - 💞️ I’m looking to collaborate on website development.
 - 📫 How to reach me?
-Here in Github or in my Instagram: coming soon.
+Here in Github or in my Instagram: is coming soon here.
 <!---
 Nathanael-Batman/Nathanael-Batman is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.